Apply for public housing

 If you or people living with you breach your tenancy agreement, you could have your agreement terminated and be made to leave the property.

-For more information, go to the Department of Local Government, Housing and Community Development website.
+For more information, go to the Department of Territory Families, Housing and Communities website.